abhijitkb/java-algo/sedgewick/BasicProblems.md

 _Steque_
 --------
-* Steque with a queue.
+* Steque using a queue.
+* Steque using two stacks.

 _Memoisation_
 -------------------------------------------------